In its death throes, Adobe’s Flash kills off Zynga’s original FarmVille

 “In the last few weeks I’ve had players reach out to me from around the world to share their stories and thank me for the game,” Skaggs said in a message to GamesBeat.
 “It’s humbling and heartwarming to see how much the game touched people and became part of their lives.
 When I started making games in 1993, I had no idea that I would ever be part something so big, or played around the world, like FarmVille was.
 We made it at a special point in time, 2009, right after the recession and at the start of summer, right as Facebook was really getting big, as Zynga was capable of supporting it, as the Amazon cloud was mature enough, as women and casual gamers around the world were ready for something new.”

 It was an immediate viral hit and reached a million daily active users in its first week.

+“The moment of us realizing what we had soon after launching was a highlight of my life and career,” Mahajan said in a message to GamesBeat.
+“We truly caught lightning in a bottle.”

 Mark Zuckerberg, CEO of Facebook, had asked Pincus to send all the content he could, as Facebook had just opened up the newsfeed to app developers.

 “FarmVille became the first major game to leverage the news feed as an extension of the core game,” Pincus said.